Biodiversity finance has attracted task forces, United Nations conferences, and more.

 For the carbon market, there is an established equivalence: one metric ton of carbon, as represented by one carbon credit, released or sequestered is equivalent to another regardless of where and how the carbon travels.
 Therefore, in theory, carbon credits can exchange hands regardless of their sources – thanks to the law of physics, a ton in Yucatan and a ton over Yekaterinburg have the same impact.

 For the biodiversity market, there is no established equivalence.
-As defined by the Intergovernmental Science-Policy Platform on Biodiversity and (IPBES), biodiversity refers to genetic, species, functional, and ecosystem diversity.
+As defined by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), biodiversity refers to genetic, species, functional, and ecosystem diversity.
 Ethical and modeling confusion sets in quickly when you try to equate, say, a butterfly in the rainforest to a lynx in logging territory.
 Since equal value exchange is the backbone of any market formation, the difficulties to define equivalence in biodiversity hindered its markets.

 Prior Attempts to Define Market for Biodiversity